In this guide, we explain:

 - helps keep muscles healthy

 It’s often referred to as the “sunshine vitamin” as your body produces it naturally when directly exposed to sunlight.
-Your vitamin D levels also depend on the foods you eat and any supplements you take (see Your magnesium and vitamin D intake below).
+Your vitamin D levels also depend on the foods you eat and any vitamin D supplements you take (see Your magnesium and vitamin D intake below).

 Your magnesium and vitamin D intake

 If your daily diet is varied and balanced—made up of magnesium-rich foods such as spinach, nuts, beans and wholegrains—it’s likely you’re getting a lot of the magnesium you need.
-However, food sources don’t always provide the full daily recommended amount so you might need to support your dietary magnesium intake with supplements.
+However, food sources don’t always provide the full daily recommended amount so you might need to support your dietary magnesium intake with magnesium supplements.

 With vitamin D, it’s different.
 You get much of your vitamin D from direct exposure to sunlight, which isn’t really a concern during the spring and summer months.
 In autumn and winter, however, it’s difficult to get enough of the vitamin through sun exposure, so taking supplements is crucial.